Our blogs

 Reading resources:

-Oxford Owl – This resource has an exciting range of carefully levelled books to help children learn to read, and love to read.
+Oxford Owl – This resource has an exciting range of carefully levelled books to help children learn to read and really enjoy it.

 If parents and children decide to use this resource, we ask they access phase 5 books.
 Go to https://www.oxfordowl.co.uk/ and select ‘my class login’.
-Scroll down to the red box ‘eBook Library for Letters & Sounds’
+Scroll down to the ‘eBook Library for Letters & Sounds’.
+You could also explore the rest of the site and read books from the Oxford Owl eBook library or listen to audio books.

 Username: sto2